jwerle/nexus-js-node-v8/nexus-js-v8-node.md

 ## 1.2 What is JavaScript?

 JavaScript, sometimes abbreviated ***JS*** is an interpreted computer programming language originally designed and implemented for web browsers.
-It was created so client side executable scripts written in the language can interact with the user viewing the web page.
-It is a dynamic, type safe, prototyped based language that was influenced by ***C*** and ***Java*** programming languages.
+It was created so client side executable scripts written in the language could interact with the user viewing the web page.
+It is a dynamic, type safe, prototype based language that was influenced by the ***C*** and ***Java*** programming languages.

 The language's birth can be traced back to the Netscape Foundation which first made its appearance in the Netscape browser in September of 1995.
 It was developed under the name ***Mocha*** by Brendan Eich, released under the name ***LiveScript***, and eventually renamed to ***JavaScript*** [1].

-Since its creation the language has been used in multiple environments such as the browser, server, and embedded systems.
+Since its creation the language has been used in multiple environments such as browsers, servers, and embedded systems.
 It is currently standardized by the ECMA International standards organization under the name ECMAScript.
-Other well known implementations of the standard include langauges like JScript, the proprietary JavaScript implementation from Microsoft for Internet Explorer; and ActionScipt, an object-oriented language designed for scripting Flash applications originally developed by Macromedia, which is now owned by Adobe Systems.
+Other well known implementations of the standard include languages like JScript, the proprietary JavaScript implementation from Microsoft for Internet Explorer; and ActionScipt, an object-oriented language designed for scripting Flash applications originally developed by Macromedia, which is now owned by Adobe Systems.

 ### 1.2.1 CommonJS

 In an effort to continue standardizing the way we write JavaScript a project known as CommonJS was born.
 The goal of the project is "specifying an ecosystem for JavaScript outside the browser" [2].
-It currently aims for modularity, packaging, common interfaces, and the uniformity of a baseline.
+It currently aims for modularity, packaging, common interfaces and the uniformity of a baseline.

 >"What I'm describing here is not a technical problem.
 It's a matter of people getting together and making a decision to step forward and start building up something bigger and cooler together."
 [3]